 Glad you asked…you’ll probably want the opposite of an Egocentric Resume, one that is written for the perspective of your resume’s 4 audiences.
 Let’s call it an Altruistic Resume, the anti-Egocentric Resume.
 Since I’ve already covered writing for these audiences in depth, I’ll summarize, and give references to the detail.
 As a bonus, I’ll give detail on writing for Hiring Managers, and give still greater detail via link.

 Audience #1 – Make your resume database friendly through Resume Search Optimization.
 Write your resume like it’s a web page to be found by a Google search.
 This means writing an infinitely modifiable, one time use resume.
-For more details, see Search Engine Optimize your Resume.
+For more details, see Resume Search Optimization.

 Audience #2 – Make your resume stand out to HR in just 15 seconds, because that’s all you get on average.
 Learn how to effectively use Resume Real Estate, club the reviewer over the head with your relevant skills, and grab the HR reviewer by the collar so you go in the interview pile, all in 15 seconds.